software-architecture-guild/katas-2025/README.md

-# The Software Architecture Guild Architectural Kata by O'Reilly, February 2025
+# The Software Architecture Guild Architectural Kata by O'Reilly, February 2025 <!-- omit in toc -->

 ## Team members <!-- omit in toc -->